Erik and Christine have finally gotten married and are preparing to leave Paris.

 That thought made me wonder what was happening at the opera house at that time.
 The managers probably had been told about their missing horses by then, but I wasn’t certain about Claude’s body.
 In either case, I’m sure the police were involved, so we needed to keep moving.

-While walking back to Christine, my smile became broader, thinking she was finally mind, and we were away from any interference from anyone; no managers, no Oded, and no Raoul.
+While walking back to Christine, my smile became broader, thinking she was finally mine, and we were away from any interference from anyone; no managers, no Oded, and no Raoul.
 My heart was happy when I stood in front of her and removed her hood, allowing her golden curls to reflect the early morning sun.

 “You can remove the mask now, my sweet.”